Accurately predict drug-induced hepatotoxicity in early discovery

 Our solution

-This in vitro assay consists of human primary liver parenchymal and non-parenchymal cells (NPCs) cultured in 3D under perfusion to form tissues from which it is possible to detect functional liver-specific endpoints (including clinical biomarkers such as albumin and ALT/AST).
+This in vitro hepatotoxicity assay consists of human primary liver parenchymal and non-parenchymal cells (NPCs) cultured in 3D under perfusion to form tissues from which it is possible to detect functional liver-specific endpoints (including clinical biomarkers such as albumin and ALT/AST).
 The assay enables the sensitive assessment of compound toxicity with full dose–response curves and, by incorporating Kupffer cells, allows for the evaluation of immune-mediated toxicity.

 Both acute and chronic exposure to compounds can be assessed by comparing responses to single- and multi-dosed tissues for up to four weeks.
 The assay produces highly functional and metabolically active liver tissues for DILI screens to give deep mechanistic insights into the toxicity profile of a compound.